kbase/narrative/Readme.md

 The ipython narrative is a "profile" of the ipython notebook.
 The setup and instructions are run using the Python [virtualenv](https://pypi.python.org/pypi/virtualenv) module.
 If you haven't ever used this module, you should take some time to go familiarize yourself with it now.

+All the python dependencies for the notebook are in the bootstrap module under bootstrap/kb_python_runtime/python-pip-list-narrative.
+If you get that file and run "pip install -r python-pip-list-narrative" it should install all the necessary python module dependencies to run the notebook.

 ## Current instructions

 For the impatient, the following commands should work to start the KBase notebook.